xp-dojo/consumer-driven-contracts/README.md

  * The **ATM application** is installed on ATM branches and allows users to physically withdraw money and perform basic banking tasks

-The project is split up as follows.
+The project is split up into the following folders.

 | Folder                   | Description              |
 |--------------------------|--------------------------|